Updated on 01/01/2024. Paros is an island that changes every year. Every time that I visit Paros Island, I discover even more things to do and see!

 Lefkes is probably the most famous mountainous village on Paros island, and really it’s worth spending some time wandering the alleys!
 This village keeps the serenity and the traditional color of an era that has been passed!

-Don’t forget to visit the Church of Agia Triada (Holy Trinity), built in 1830, and you will definitely notice it!
+Don’t forget to visit the Church of Agia Triada (Holy Trinity), built in 1830, and you will notice it!

 We did the most famous one, the Byzantium Path, a 3.5 km path paved with slabs and Parian marble, and the history of this path goes back to Byzantine times (1000 AD).